 Hyperthermic Intraperitoneal Chemotherapy (HIPEC)

-HIPEC is an aggressive, targeted surgical technique that attacks abdominal cancer with fewer side effects than traditional chemotherapy.
-At the end of surgery to remove tumors, the patient's abdominal cavity is bathed in a heated, highly concentrated chemotherapy solution to eliminate any residual cancer.
-UChicago Medicine is one of the few hospitals that offers HIPEC for both adult and pediatric patients.
+Hyperthermic intraperitoneal chemotherapy (HIPEC) is an advanced, targeted surgical technique that attacks abdominal cancer with fewer side effects than traditional chemotherapy.
+HIPEC is delivered after surgery to remove intra-abdominal tumors, and sometimes the surgery can be performed with a minimally invasive approach.
+During HIPEC, the patient's abdominal cavity is bathed in a heated, highly concentrated chemotherapy solution to eliminate any remaining cancer.

-- Fewer side effects than traditional chemotherapy because the cancer-fighting agents don’t circulate throughout the whole body;
+- Fewer side effects than traditional chemotherapy, because the cancer-fighting agents do not circulate throughout the whole body

-- Deeper penetration of the medicine, thanks to high temperatures that cause blood vessels to expand;
+- Deeper penetration of the medicine, due to high temperatures that cause blood vessels to expand

 - Greater effectiveness at killing cancer cells in the abdomen